 I’m sure there will be some discussions over which of these two events are the most difficult to complete but I shall leave that to the purists!
-The effect on the feet is the same for both and people who complete these events really struggle with blisters primarily due to the wet, mud and grit.
+The effect on the feet is the same for both and people who complete these events really struggle with blisters primarily due to the wet, muddy and gritty conditions.

-The socks need to be as thin as possible so they are less likely to retain the water, and to still have wicking properties.
+need to be as thin as possible so they are less likely to retain the water, and to still have wicking properties.
 Two socks or one?
 Yes if possible a liner will always absorb the friction created with the movement of the foot in the shoe.
 Drymax light and Injinji lightweight, no show and mini crew are the most suitable socks to wear for these event as they are thin and are of wicking material, Injinji have the toe socks which decrease the chance of blisters around and between the toes.
+Armaskin liner socks would work really well here as they stick to the skin but they have a life of approximately 260 miles in normal conditions.

-Blister prevention taping is only successful in these events if applied correctly because of the water saturation in the shoes, KT Pro would be more suitable with skin Tac applied to the skin first.
-Apply at least one hour ahead of the start of the race
+taping is only successful in these events if applied correctly because of the water saturation in the shoes, KT Pro would be more suitable with skin Tac applied to the skin first.
+Apply at least one hour ahead of the start of the race.